Easy Homemade Pita Bread Recipe

 • Water: Your water should be warm so that the yeast activates, but not hot.

-• Olive Oil: For flavor – other cooking oils may work, but I like to stick to extra virgin olive oil.
+• Olive Oil: I like to stick to extra virgin olive oil, but other mild flavored cooking oils can be used instead.

 Basket of pita bread next to a bowl of tzatziki sauce.